On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Discussion

 \section{Discussion}

-Causal background knowledge is frequently encountered in real-world problems.
-Assuming both causal background knowledge and a sufficiently large observational data set are available, this paper systematically studies the representation of causal background knowledge, and demonstrates the potential of exploiting causal background knowledge in causal inference.
+Pairwise causal background knowledge is frequently encountered in real-world problems.
+Assuming both pairwise causal background knowledge and a sufficiently large observational data set are available, this paper systematically studies the representation of pairwise causal background knowledge, and demonstrates the potential of exploiting pairwise causal background knowledge in causal inference.
 The main contribution of the paper is three-fold.

-Firstly, we investigate the graphical characterization of causal MPDAGs.
-We present sufficient and necessary graphical conditions for a partially directed graph to be a causal MPDAG.
+Firstly, we investigate the graphical characterization of causal MPDAGs. {We present sufficient and necessary graphical conditions for a partially directed graph to be a causal MPDAG.
 MPDAGs are important in representing common direct causal relations in a restricted Markov equivalent class.
-Our graphical characterization provides an opportunity to better understand the graphical properties of causal MPDAGs.
+Our graphical characterization generalizes the existing results for essential graphs~\citep{andersson1997characterization} and intervention essential graphs~\citep{hauser2012characterization}.}

 Despite the wide use of causal MPDAGs, they may fail to represent ancestral causal knowledge exactly.
-Therefore, we develop direct causal clauses to represent all types of causal background knowledge in a unified form.
+Therefore, we develop direct causal clauses to represent all types of pairwise causal background knowledge in a unified form.
 Because of the local nature of the direct causal clauses, our new representation brings a lot of convenience.
-As a result, we can now check the consistency of causal background knowledge or the equivalency of two causal background knowledge sets in polynomial-time.
-Moreover, we prove that any causal background knowledge set can be decomposed into a causal MPDAG and a minimal residual set of direct causal clauses, and the decomposed causal MPDAG can be found in polynomial-time, too.
+As a result, we can now check the consistency of pairwise causal background knowledge, or the equivalence of two pairwise causal background knowledge sets, in polynomial time.
+Moreover, we prove that any pairwise causal background knowledge set can be decomposed into a causal MPDAG and a minimal residual set of direct causal clauses, and the decomposition can be achieved in polynomial time, too.

-The decomposition of causal background knowledge plays an important role in causal inference.
-The third contribution of our work is that, we show that the decomposed causal MPDAG entirely determines the identifiability of a causal effect, and the residual direct causal clauses alone contributes nothing to the identifiability, but may reduce the possible values of an unidentifiable effect.
+The decomposition of pairwise causal background knowledge plays an important role in causal inference.
+The third contribution of our work is that, we show that the decomposed causal MPDAG entirely determines the identifiability of a causal effect, and the residual direct causal clauses alone contribute nothing to the identifiability, but may reduce the possible values of an unidentifiable effect.
 We also develop IDA-type algorithms to locally or semi-locally estimate possible causal effects.
-With the proved sufficient and necessary identification condition, adjustment criterion and the IDA-type algorithms, we can not only identify causal effects, but also estimate their values or bounds.
+Using the proven sufficient and necessary identification condition, the adjustment criterion, and the IDA-type algorithms, we can identify causal effects as well as estimate their values or bounds.